-Guest blogger of A Modern High Fantasy Staple, Amelia Connell, is a University of the Sunshine Coast student.
-She’s completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
-Amelia is currently undertaking a 208-hour internship with Gail Tagarro.
+Guest blogger of A Modern High Fantasy Staple is Amelia Connell.
+At the time of writing this post, Amelia was a University of the Sunshine Coast student completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
+Amelia undertook a 208-hour internship with Gail Tagarro.

 Sarah J Maas

 The name Sarah J Maas will undoubtedly arise in recommendations for YA or new adult high fantasy genres.
 We have recently mentioned her several times in some recent posts: see Developing a Magic System in a Fantasy World, and Believable World-building in High Fantasy Fiction.

 Maas’s two series, A Court of Thorns and Roses (the Maas community refers to it as ACOTAR) and Throne of Glass, are modern staples of the genre.
 For any new readers to this genre, a Maas book isa modern high fantasy staple and an excellent place to start.
 The phenomenon of Maas’s books has swept the bookish communities across social media and created many avid fans.